Jabber Zeus

-Jabber Zeus was a cybercriminal syndicate and associated Trojan horse created and run by hackers and money launderers based in Russia, the United Kingdom, and Ukraine.
+Jabber Zeus was a group of cybercriminals who created a Trojan horse of the same name.
+It was created and run by hackers and money launderers based in Russia, the United Kingdom, and Ukraine.
 (Note: The syndicate's name is also rendered as Jabberzeus, JabberZeus, Jabber ZeuS, and JabberZeuS, but its members referred to it as the "business club".
 The malware was known additionally as Licat, Murofet, and ZeuS 2.1.0.X, the latter of which was often shortened to Zeus 2.1.)
 It was the second main iteration of the Zeus malware and racketeering enterprise, succeeding Zeus and preceding Gameover Zeus.

 Jabber Zeus was operational from around 2009 until 2010.
 The crew, consisting of nine core members, sent spam emails containing the Trojan to small businesses.
 The Trojan would send the victim's banking information, including one-time passwords, in real-time, using the Jabber protocol, to the criminals, who would use the information to drain the victim's bank account of funds and launder it using a massive network of money mules, where it would eventually reach the group.
 The malware may also have been used for espionage.
 In September 2010, the Trojan was updated to include several other capabilities designed to enhance its security.

 Between September 30 and October 1 of 2010, several key members and money mules for the group were arrested in a joint operation between the Federal Bureau of Investigation, the Russian Federal Security Service, the Security Service of Ukraine, and police agencies in the United Kingdom and the Netherlands.
 Although the individuals arrested in Ukraine were quickly released due to core member Vyacheslav Penchukov's government connections and no conspirators were arrested in Russia, the group was effectively shut down by the arrests.
 A year later, in September 2011, the group and malware would re-emerge as Gameover Zeus.